 Content creator: This role can include copywriters, editors, designers, photographers, or videographers – basically anyone who brings content to life based on the brief.

 Specialist: This role is about the technical accuracy of specialized information.
 Be sure to include a review step by your subject-matter experts.
-Ideally this would come right after copywriters produce their draft based on the content brief, and before final proofreading.
+Ideally, this would come right after copywriters produce their draft based on the content brief, and before final proofreading.

 Once you’ve established the basic roles and responsibilities in your content creation cycle, you can refine the model from there.

-DECIDE AND DOCUMENT CONTENT WORKFLOWS
+DEFINE CONTENT WORKFLOWS

 Creating content often takes longer than you think.
 To achieve a consistent content cycle, consider the following: